 For a complete list of where you can buy a money order, see our article Where Can I Get a Money Order?

-Although Wawa is a convenient place to stop got gas and some quick groceries or snacks, it’s not a convenient stop for money services.
+Although Wawa is a convenient place to stop for gas and some quick groceries or snacks, it’s not a convenient stop for money services.
 Wawa doesn’t sell money orders, cash money orders, or offer similar services.
 To buy a money order, you’ll have better luck stopping at a grocery store, though there are some gas stations and convenience stores that sell them.